physx-is-fun/C-tutorial/fileio.md

 fscanf(FILE *fp, const char *format, ...) function to read strings from a file, but it stops reading after encountering the first space character.

+## Binary I/O functions

-Binary I/O functions: There are two functions, that can be used for binary input and output:
+There are two functions, that can be used for binary input and output:

 ```c
 size_t fread(void *ptr, size_t size_of_elements, size_t number_of_elements, FILE *a_file);